syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 ::

    LLVM ERROR: Interpreters states differ

+The message lists the step, the address of the executed instruction, and each differing register or memory range with the values from both models.

 Preceding the error message, you can also see a combined log from all the simulator executions with messages from the respective simulators.